codefoster/codefoster.com/source/_posts/start.md

 In the final release of Windows 8.1, however, this is configurable.

-Simple right click your task bar, choose properties, go to the Navigation tab and uncheck the box for _Show Start on the display I'm using when I press the Windows logo key_.
+Simple right click your task bar, choose properties, go to the Navigation tab and uncheck the box for _Show Start on the display I&#39;m using when I press the Windows logo key_.

 ![](/files/start_01.png)